Tuning spin-density separation via finite-range interactions: Dimensionality-driven signatures in dynamic structure factors: CONCLUSION

 \section{CONCLUSION}

-This work establishes the EOS with finite-range interactions and elucidates their role in governing spin-density separation within Bosonic mixtures.
-In Sec.~\ref{3}, we compute the EOS for 3D and 1D systems, including LHY corrections to the ground-state energy and quantum depletion.
+This work establishes the ground-state energy and quantum depletion with finite-range interactions and elucidates their role in governing spin-density separation within Bosonic mixtures.
+In Sec.~\ref{3}, we compute the ground-state energy and quantum depletion for 3D and 1D systems, including LHY corrections to the ground-state energy and quantum depletion.
 Section~\ref{4} visually demonstrates spin-density separation through DSFs, revealing that finite-range interactions—parametrized by $ z_{\rho(\sigma)} $—enable continuous tuning of spectral peak positions in both spin ($\sigma$) and density ($\rho$) channels.
 This highlights a dimension-dependent inversion of peak shifts: in 1D systems, DSF peaks shift to higher frequencies with increasing interaction strength, whereas in 3D they shift to lower frequencies, underscoring dimensionality's critical role in separation dynamics.

 Our theoretical framework is validated through dimension-specific \textit{a posteriori} checks: \begin{itemize} \item \textbf{3D verification}: Quantum depletion $\frac{N - N_0}{N}$ (Eq.~\eqref{QD}) is evaluated as $\approx 0.0028 \times I(z_{\rho(\sigma)})$ using experimental parameters $n \approx 3 \times 10^{14}~\text{cm}^{-3}$, $a \approx 2.7517~\text{nm}$ (Fig.~\ref{fig2}(b)).
 The resulting $\mathcal{O}(10^{-3})$ depletion confirms Bogoliubov approximation validity~\cite{Xu2006,Knoop2011}.